rikhuijzer/blog/index.md

 </center>
 ~~~

-Most posts on this site are about statistics.
+Most posts on this site are about statistics and programming.
 The posts contain math, plots and the code to reproduce the results.
-Adding the code makes reading the posts more difficult.
+The code makes reading the posts more difficult.
 However, most statistical calculations cannot be done by hand.
 For example, fitting a simple linear model requires minimizing the sum of squares.
 By adding the code, this blog aims to show that statistical results are not created by some magical procedure.